jeffmodzel/aws-reinvent-palette/README.md

 # aws-reinvent-palette
-Colors palette (css) utilizing AWS re:Invent colors
+Colors palette (css) utilizing AWS re:Invent colors.

 This is a personal project to create a css file based upon AWS re:Invent colors and usable with W3.CSS.

-This is based upon a color pallet created by Adrian Simionov.
+Based upon a color palette created by Adrian Simionov.

 ![aws palette](aws-palette.png)